bellhwi/haxa/README.md

 <p align="center"><img src="public/img/github-cover.png" width="75%"></p>

-<p align="center">:pushpin: Admin page is accessible by clicking the copyright text at footer! (admin@example.com / 123456)</p>
+<p align="center">📍 Admin page is accessible by clicking the copyright text at footer! (admin@example.com / 123456)</p>

 ## Overview

 - **How did I build it?** Haxa is the eCommerce project for my entrepreneur client.
 I closely communicated with my client to meet his visual and functional requirements.
 After discussion, I designed and developed an entire website and deployed it.

-- **What is the stage of the project?** Work in progress(pending for the client's products update)

 - **What was the most challenging part?** I used Firebase database and storage for this project.
 I had to write code logics to fetch the products data.
 That code logic was being called every time I opened the products page.
 I found out that this number of fetching data causes quite a bit of loading delay.
 I had to solve this problem to make my website run faster.
 [See more on Google Docs](https://docs.google.com/document/d/1cCmYlvT7zN1VVJ4X7mH-5sxntNe4PvYZ5K1fgKZWyMg/edit).

+- **How did I solve it?** I used Redux and the ‘useEffect’ hook in React to optimize data fetching logic.
+It stores data in a state after the component is rendered initially.
+I set the last product update time as a dependency to fetch data only when there is a change made.
+In this way, I could improve the performance of my website.

 - **What was the most fun part?** The most fun part was creating an admin page.
 It was my very first time implementing this feature with Firebase.
 I had to read the official document on Google Firebase to come up with code logics.
 I was surprised to see how the Firebase handles the data and makes it easy to apply backend to my web app.
 I enjoyed learning this new technology.

 - **What did I learn?** I learned how to build a full stack web app with the Firebase.
 It was significant achievement for me since it was my first website that is connected to the database.
 I learned how to integrate a PayPal payment with my app, as well.
 It was way more simple that I thought.
 It taught me that I shouldn't assume implementing new feature in the project is complicated.
 I learned that I should always be opened to face a new challenge and go over my comfort zone.

-- **How did I solve it?** I used Redux and the ‘useEffect’ hook in React to optimize data fetching logic.
-It stores data in a state after the component is rendered initially.
-I set the last product update time as a dependency to fetch data only when there is a change made.
-In this way, I could improve the performance of my website.

 - **What will I do differently next time?** I want to create a wireframe before starting to develop the website next time.
 At the early stage of the project, I didn't want to spend too much time coming up with design.
 I dived into the project with a very simple and vague design decision.
 I had no detailed visual blueprint of the completed project at all.
 It caused a lot of debating in terms of design during the development process.
 I had to spend way more time than I expected for this part.
 I overlooked the decision making of website design could be very time consuming overall the project.
 I'll definitely use design tools to create a detailed wireframe of the project next time.